ivantrj/ivantrj/README.md

 **BIO**
 - 🏢 I'm currently working at ruwido
-- ⚙️ I use daily: .flutter
+- ⚙️ I use daily: flutter, js, swift, kotlin, vscode
 - 🌍 I'm mostly active within the Flutter and iOS Community
 - 🌱 Learning all about App Development
 - 📫 You can reach me on Twitter: [twitter.com/ivantrj68](https://twitter.com/ivantrj68)